What is Talus (US)?

 TLDR

-Talus (US) is a decentralized infrastructure protocol built on the Sui blockchain, designed to power a future economy of autonomous, verifiable AI agents.
+Talus (US) is a decentralized infrastructure protocol built on the Sui blockchain, designed to power a verifiable and transparent economy for autonomous AI agents.

-1. Decentralized AI Agent Protocol – It provides the building blocks for creating and managing AI agents that can execute complex, multi-step workflows both onchain and offchain.
+1. Solves AI Coordination – It provides the building blocks for developers to create AI agents that can execute complex, multi-step workflows with on-chain accountability.

-3. US Token Fuels the Ecosystem – The native US token is used for paying workflow fees, staking, registering agents/tools, and participating in governance.
+3. Utility-Driven Token – The US token is used for paying workflow fees, staking, and governing the protocol, with a deflationary burn mechanism.

 Deep Dive